ozchamo/YAKKO/README.md

 - You can test your more complex apps on multiple worker nodes 'for real'
 - You might be a a fan of "Self hosting"
 - OCP Pull Secret from Red Hat have a lifetime of 60 days, so re-installing is kinda useful
+- Mess with different clusters (note - only one cluster running at a time)
 - LEARN without Fear or Consequences!

 In a nutshell, what does yakko do?